openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-else-if.md

 ### else if causes complex nesting

-* `else if` is the sugar-coated syntax for nesting if statements.
+* `else if` is the sugar-coated syntax for nesting `if` statements.
 Using `else if` causes nesting of conditional branches as many times as you use it.

 ### complex nested structures waste the reader's brain resources

-* Complex nesting of if statements increases the labor of the code reader in following the conditional branches.
-If every if does not nest, there is not a single stack of if statements in the code reader's brain, so brain resources will not be wasted.
+* Complex nested `if` statements increase the efforts of code reader in following the conditional branches.
+If every `if` does not nest, there will be no stacks of `if` statements in the code reader's mind, so the brain resources will not be wasted.

-* In object-oriented programming, conditional branches with if statements can be designed without any nesting.
+* In object-oriented programming, conditional branches with `if` statements can be designed without any nesting.
 We have decided to prohibit `else if` so that complex code cannot be easily produced and all engineers can concentrate on precise class design.

 ## How to Refactor to Purge `else if`